Abbas I's Kakhetian and Kartlian campaigns: Invasion

 Abbas threatened Imeretia with devastation if they did not give up the fugitive kings; the Imeretian, Mingrelian, and Gurian rulers jointly refused his demand.
 Luarsab, however, surrendered voluntarily to the Shah; Abbas initially treated him well but when he learned that Luarsab and Teimuraz had offered an alliance with the Ottomans he demanded that Luarsab accept Islam.
 When Luarsab refused, he was thrown in prison.

 Teimuraz returned to eastern Georgia in 1615, taking advantage of a resurgence in Ottoman-Safavid hostilities, and there he defeated a Safavid force.
 However, when the Ottoman army postponed its invasion of the Safavids, Abbas was able to briefly send an army back to defeat Teimuraz, and redoubled his invasion after brokering a truce with the Ottomans.
 The Safavid soldiers met heavy resistance by the citizens of Tbilisi, but Iranian rule was fully restored over eastern Georgia.

+In 1615, the elderly Lesser Kabardian prince Mudar Alkhas, who had strong family ties with the Shah of Iran and the Shamkhal of Tarki, unexpectedly invaded the Darial Gorge, occupying the whole region.
+His troops advanced into Georgia, thereby opening the way forghe Shah's troop to enter deeper into the Caucasus.

 Massacres and deportations

-In a punitive expedition to Kakhetia, Abbas's army then killed perhaps 60-70,000 or 100,000 Georgians, with twice as many more being deported to Iran, removing about two-thirds of the Kakhetian population.
+In a punitive expedition to Kakheti, Abbas's army then killed perhaps 60-70,000 or 100,000 Georgians, with twice as many more being deported to Iran, removing about two-thirds of the Kakhetian population.
 More refugees were rounded up in 1617.
-In 1619 Abbas appointed the loyal Simon II (or Semayun Khan) as a puppet ruler of Kakheti, while placing a series of his own governors to rule over districts where the rebellious inhabitants were mostly located.
+In 1619 Abbas appointed the loyal Simon II (or Semayun Khan) as a puppet ruler of Kartli, while placing a series of his own governors to rule over districts where the rebellious inhabitants were mostly located.

 These deportations marked another stage in the Safavid policy of forcibly resettling huge amounts of Georgians and other ethnic Caucasian groups such as the Circassians and Armenians, to mainland Persia.